 The Spring Festival is the most important festival for the Chinese people where all family members get together, just like Christmas in the West.
 All people living away from home go back and it becomes the busiest time for transportation systems for about half a month from the Spring Festival holiday.
 The airports, railway stations and long-distance bus stations become crowded with home returnees.

 The Spring Festival falls on the 1st day of the 1st lunar month, often one month (sometimes two months) later than the Gregorian calendar.
-Take the coming Chinese Year of the Rooster for example, the 1st day of the Chinese lunar new year will fall on Jan.
-28, 2017.
+Take the coming Chinese Year of the Rabbit for example, the 1st day of the Chinese lunar new year will fall on Jan.
+22, 2023.

 Strictly speaking, preparations for the celebration begin weeks before the actual festival.
 Many cultural customs accompany the Spring Festival, where some are still followed today, but others have weakened over time.
 Let’s take a look at a few traditions that most Chinese people will typically do for the holiday.